 All traffic turning right must give way to vehicles coming from the opposite direction and turning left.
 At an uncontrolled intersection, all traffic from the terminating road (bottom of the “T”) will have to give way to all traffic on a continuing road (top of the “T”).
-Read more about give ways.

 New Zealand roads cover some impressive terrain and pass through amazing scenery, but they can also be dangerous at times and in certain weather conditions.
 Always drive to the conditions and reduce your speed when necessary.
-You can check the current road conditions.

 Very pleased with the friendly service!
 We picked up the car from Auckland City and dropped the car off at the airport prior departing for Oz.
 When we dropped the car off we were asked if we filled the car up with petrol, which we didn't.
 The very friendly lady drove us to the petrol station so we could fill up and then dropped us off to the airport!!!!
 Nice touch!Tony MacDonald